+ Where do blood transfusions come from?

 + WHERE DOES my blood donation go?

-Blood Assurance serves local hospitals in Tennessee, Georgia, Alabama, North Carolina and Virginia.
+Blood Assurance serves local hospitals in Tennessee, Georgia, Alabama, and North Carolina.

 + What blood type is in the greatest demand and who has it?